germsvel/germsvel.github.io/_drafts/tests-as-counselors-of-design.md

 1. When a test requires too much setup

 When tests have or require a lot of setup, it is often indicative of tight coupling between the class being tested and other classes.
-For example, looking at our blog post example, if we needed to setup three other objects to `publish` the blog post, a blog, and author, and an editor, then we know that our `BlogPost` class depends on those other classes for its functioning.
-Some coupling is perhaps unaviodable in the case of a `BlogPost`, but most of the times we want our code to be lightly coupled so that it is easily extensible, and so that changes in one class do not necessitate changes in other classes.
+Decoupled code makes our application more easily extensible, making it so that changes in one class do not necessitate changes in several other classes.

+For example, looking at a test example below, in order to `publish` a blog post, we need to set up a blog, an author, and an editor.
+This signals thatn in one way or another, our `BlogPost` class _depends_ on those other classes for its functioning.

 {% highlight ruby %}
 RSpec.describe BlogPost, '#publish' do it 'publishes a post' do
-    blog = Blog.create
+    Blog.create
-    author = Author.create
+    Author.create
-    editor = Editor.create
+    Editor.create
-    post = BlogPost.create(blog: blog, author: author, editor: editor)
+    post = BlogPost.create

     post.publish